 4. WEBSITE CONTENT MUST BE CRAFTED IN A VERY SPECIFIC MANNER

 In order for legal website content to be most effective, every article, blog and website page must cover very specific points.
-Each piece must be written in a certain manner and order.
+Each piece must be written in a certain manner, order and voice.
 Articles and individual paragraphs should contain a certain number of words.
 Headers and subheads must convey specific information.
 Pages should be designed so the eyes flow effortlessly.
 Steven is highly experienced and skilled in crafting effective, visually pleasing and compelling legal content.

 ARE YOU BUILDING A NEW WEBSITE OR ADDING NEW CONTENT TO YOUR PRESENT ONE?

 It is essential to create and maintain a robust website presence, for your website is often the first and only contact clients have with you.
 Whether you are adding additional content to your present website or building a new one, Steven can help you succeed in this important investment.
 Clients often hire Steven for long term projects, including writing or revamping entire websites.

 "YOUR ARTICLES HAVE BEEN A GREAT ADDITION TO THE CONTENT OF THE SITE" - client

 "HE IS THOROUGH AND ACCURATE, AND HE WRITES IN A WAY THAT IS PROFESSIONAL IN TONE YET EMINENTLY READABLE." - client